Overview

 • University dormitories, fraternities, sororities, scholarship houses, and other UWF campus addresses are not considered permanent addresses for residency purposes.

 • A permanent home in Florida is evidenced by the applicant's (parent/legal guardian if claiming dependent status; spouse if claiming marital status) name being reflected on the lease/rental agreement and utility bills (if renting) or on the deed/mortgage statement and utility bills (if homeowner).
 If the applicant's name is not reflected on these documents, then the home is considered a temporary domicile.
-Residence in someone else's home (i.e. boyfriend/girlfriend, fiance/fiancee, friend, etc.) does not constitute a permanent residence.
+Residence in someone else's home (i.e. boyfriend/girlfriend, fiancé/fiancée, friend, etc.) does not constitute a permanent residence.
 Additional supporting documentation may be required.

 • Ties to another state or country will disqualify you from Residency Reclassification.
+Example: having a license from another state is considered a legal tie to a state other than Florida

 • Evidence that you are the financial dependent of an out-of-state resident will disqualify you from Residency Reclassification.